ashejim/C769/_build/html/_sources/task1.md

 **What are the common reasons for task 1 being returned?**

 1. No instructor signature on the approval form.
 You need to send it to us and get a signature *before* submitting it.
-2. Two or no boxes are clearly marked on the waiver form.
-Mark one and only one box.
+2. Both or no boxes are correctly marked on the waiver form. *Mark one and only one box*.

 **How many attempts are allowed for each assessment?**

 You have unlimited attempts.
 However, incomplete submissions or submissions significantly falling short of the minimum requirements may be *locked* from further submissions without instructor approval.
 Furthermore, such submissions do not receive meaningful evaluator comments.

-(task1-faq-hard)=
+(task1:faq:hard)=
 **What is a hard IT deliverable?**

 It is a physical or digital technological addition or improvement to the client's environment.
 Examples include any hardware or software installation or updates. *Soft deliverables*, e.g., training, policies, evaluation, etc., can (and often should) be included but cannot meet the requirements alone.